View all Standards for Texas Essential Knowledge and Skills for Theatre Arts

-This unit on Ancient Greek Theatre focuses on the function of the chorus, the choral ode, and the details of the theatre space.
+This unit on Ancient Greek theatre focuses on the function of the chorus, the choral ode, and the details of the theatre space.
 It touches on plays and playwrights of the era, culminating in a final project of a modern version of Medea that includes a choral ode.

-Students are introduced to, analyze, and explore the history, characters, and style of Commedia dell’arte.
-Commedia Dell’Arte is a theatre history unit mixed with improvisation, physicalization, and exploring specific characters.
+Students will discover, analyze, and explore the history, characters, and style of commedia dell’arte.

+Commedia dell’arte is a theatre history unit mixed with improvisation, physicalization, and exploring specific characters.
 In this unit, we’re going to focus on three main aspects:

 The final project will incorporate multiple areas that students have studied over the course of the year/semester: playwriting, acting, scenic design, and marketing.
-They’ll take what they’ve learned and create a 5-minute play with a monologue that they’ll perform.
-They’ll also describe the overall design of the show and create a ground plan and rendering for their design.
+They are putting everything they’ve learned into a final package, including writing, rehearsing, and performing.

 Musical Theatre has two components that separate it from straight plays: song and dance.
 This unit gives students the opportunity to try out both.
 In musical theatre, music signifies heightened emotion.
 We can’t express ourselves with just words, we need music (and through extension, song and dance) to take it further.